-If you’re travelling solo, getting a room in a Superhost Airbnb is a good idea and also gives a person to check in with.
-I don’t feel that a hotel room is the best value (unless the rate includes a full english breakfast, which everyone needs to try at least once).
-I’ve stayed in the Shepherd’s Bush neighbourhood solo, and really enjoyed the Kensington/Hyde Park area that my girlfriends and I stayed in a couple years ago.
+If you’re travelling solo, getting a room in a Superhost Airbnb is a good idea—and also gives a person to check in with.
+I don’t feel that a hotel room is the best value (unless the rate includes a full English breakfast, which everyone needs to try at least once).
+I’ve stayed in the Shepherd’s Bush and Lambeth neighbourhoods solo, and really enjoyed the Kensington-Hyde Park area that my girlfriends and I stayed in a couple years ago.
 (We stayed in this lovely apartment.)

 3. Be choosy about the touristy things

 Though touristy attractions are the bread and butter of any big city, they’re not really my cup of tea for the crowds or my budget.
 I’ve never seen the Crown Jewels or stepped inside Westminster Abbey, though I’ll probably get to the latter next year.
 But I don’t love sparkly things enough to pay money to queue up to see historic jewels.

 And while I love ferris wheels, I have no desire to queue up for the London Eye.
 Why would I do that when I can have an even better view of the Thames from the St. Paul’s Cathedral tower or over afternoon tea at The Shard.
 For me, both offer better value for my time and money.